brimstone/brimstone.github.io/events/2016/06/dockercon16.md

 - Visual Studio debugs node.js app in a container, on a mac

-- Splice used to make new defs update the README on their first day.
+- Splice used to make new devs update the README on their first day.
 - Docker for Mac is easy enough they just `docker-compose up`
 - Docker solved orchestration in 1.12
 - Swarm mode doesn't need an external K/V